Kakashi007/FirstChoice/README.md

 # FirstChoice

-## AN ecommerc app made using React native, dynamoDb and AWS
+## AN ecommerce app made using React native, dynamoDb and AWS